- Search The Registry

 - My Account

 Mathew Henson, 1910

 *Matthew Henson was born on this date in 1866.
-He was an African American explorer and member of the 1909 expedition with American explorer Robert Peary that is credited with discovering the North Pole.
+He was a Black explorer and member of the 1909 expedition with white-American explorer Robert Peary that is credited with discovering the North Pole.

 From Charles County, MD, Matthew Alexander Henson's travels began when he was just a teen.
 He ran away from home after his parents' death and sailed around the world for six years as a hand aboard the merchant vessel Katie Hines.
 Henson was working as a hat store clerk in Washington, D. C., when Peary hired him as a valet.
 He traveled with Peary on a survey expedition to Nicaragua in 1897 and accompanied him on seven polar expeditions.
 Henson quickly proved indispensable as a navigator in the Arctic and as a translator among the Inuit (also known as Eskimos).